 Some of our many musical highlights over the years have been:

 - Strict Tempo Dances including the Blackpool Winter Gardens

 - Duke Ellington’s Sacred Songs Service Concert – Ripon Cathedral (band plus massed choirs)

 - 1940s wartime themed weekends in Grassington

 - Harrogate Dance Festivals – with the Strictly Come Dancing stars

-- Featuring as the Army Swing Band in the hit UK movie “A Royal Night Out”
+- Featuring as a British Army Swing Band in the hit UK movie “A Royal Night Out”

 - Supporting The John Miller Orchestra In Concert (Glenn’s Miller’s nephew)